 A few have reported having their hair pulled when nobody is around.
 Others have reported phantom footsteps and the sound of leaves crunching by the back patio, despite the fact that there is nobody nearby!

-Battery Carriage House Inn is known for playing host to several different ghosts.
+Formerly the Battery Carriage House Inn, this infamous building is known for playing host to several different ghosts.

 There are two rooms in the 1843 inn that are said to be particularly haunted.
 Room number 8 is said to be haunted by ‘the headless torso’ which is every bit as disturbing as it sounds!